capekond/AntimicrobialCompounds/README.md

 5. catch and log errors, provide info to user
 7. requirements file
 8. fix problem with update on  main page
-9. can change welcome screen by markdown
 10. export pdf
-12. enable and disable login

 ## DONE
 1. user update database and refresh table
 6. use property file for global variable